Segment contracts into sections

 For the documents without hits, you can click this link and then click on individual documents to get a sense of why your regex was not hitting.

-8. Tweak your regex so that it hits on all of your documents.
+8. Tweak your regex so that it hits on all your documents.

-Note: You can also visualize how this regex would segment documents in our preview segmentation feature.
+Note: You can also visualize how this regex would segment documents using the preview segmentation feature.

 9. When you are happy with your regex, run Regular Expression Segmentation to segment all of your documents based on this regex.